Narasimman-V/pagination-x/README.md

 ##2.
 Demos

 There are 3 demos for PaginationX available with the source code.
-To run them all in your local machine, please follow steps give in 'Getting Started' section above.
+To run them all in your local machine, please follow steps given in 'Getting Started' section above.

 - **Simple Demo**
 	- Demo with minimal features - Only Search, Page Size List, Pagination Text, and Pagination Toolbar are available.
 Toolbar type is 'Links' (not the default Textbox) (For more details, please refer Developer Manual below).